 From the Passo della Cisa (1041m) we follow the Via Francigena through beech and chestnut woods, over ancient stone bridges and through charming villages before descending to Pontremoli.
 We stay in a beautiful agriturismo (with pool) converted from a 16th century hamlet, which overlooks the town.
 We use this as our base for 3 days whilst exploring the Lunigiana, an untouched part of Tuscany nestled between the Appenines and the Mediterranean.
 (20.5km/13miles)

-Making our way up from a peaceful village, through ancient chestnut groves, we emerge onto open pastures in a magnificent amphitheatre of Apennine peaks.
+Today a more leisurely hike takes us into the hills above our agriturismo to a remote hamlet suspended in time with lovely views over the Magra valley.
 Relaxing afternoon with the opportunity to explore Pontremoli.
 The town lies in a strategic position on the river Magra and it was an important stopping place on the Via Francigena.
 The 14th century castle houses a fascinating museum of menhirs found in the Lunigiana.
 (7.9km/5miles)

 Starting above Pontremoli we climb up through beautiful open woods and wild moorland, passing an evocative hamlet, to reach a high pass (1363m) with spectacular mountain views on the border of Emilia Romagna.
 In the afternoon, a leisurely descent through beech woods crossing clear mountain streams to reach a characteristic village.
 (18km/11.3miles)